suryaveer/sql2es/README.md

 sql2es
 ======

-Python based REST service which converts SQL queries into ES format
+Python based REST service which converts SQL queries into ES format.

-##Python Server to run segmentation service from CMS REST endpoint.

 The QueryService.py is a tornado Web service which converts SQL like queries into a corresponding ElasticSearch Format.
 It returns a dictionary of status and result.

 ##Dependent libs to be installed to set it up on a server